 **Understand that they are making a commitment for the lifetime of the animal.

 ADOPTION COSTSShelter animals receive a routine preventative vaccine to protect them while in the shelter.
 However, the ICHS requires that you take your pet to a vet for an examination and receive all official tests and innoculations as recommended by a licensed doctor of veterinary medicine.
 The rabies vaccine is the responsibility of the adopter, and required by state law.
 A dog license is required for all canines adopted by Indiana County residents prior to leaving the shelter (a regular license fee is $8.50).
-Adoption fees are $125 for dogs and $80 for cats.
-This includes their first vaccinations, AVID microchip, and spay/neuter surgery through our vets.
+Adoption fees are $125 for dogs and $50 for cat colony cats (These cats have been Spayed or Neutered , tested negative for feline leukemia & up-to-date with shots).
+Others cats are $40.
+This includes their first vaccinations, AVID microchip,

 FOSTERINGAnimals that cannot be placed for adoption due to sickness, injury, age, or some other special need are now available for foster care placement.
 All foster care volunteers complete a foster care application and specify the type of animal they wish to foster, and will be contacted when an animal becomes available for fostering.
 To learn more about becoming a foster care volunteer, please stop by the shelter or call 724-465-7387/3977 during business hours.
 Our shelter staff will be happy to assist you.
 JUST DO IT--BECOME A FOSTER CARE VOLUNTEER TODAY!